AEmpire/SNL-Compiler/README.md

 SNL Compiler
 ========
-This is a SNL Compiler
+This is a SNL Compiler for JLU Course Design.
+Symmetic and Syntex only
-I will Write Scanner and Parser by my own with out using lex or yacc

-Come to join me!

 ========
 TODO

--Scanning Analysis
--Parsing Analysis
--Semantic Analysis

-maybe:
--Intermediate code generation
--Intermediate code optimization
--Target code generation
+-GUI